-More importantly, to be consistent, researchers should also cite the 36% graduation rate of open admission four-year public institutions and claim that the courses these students take first are barriers to be reformed.
-The percentage point difference between the two completion rates the CCRC cites (28% and 43% = 15 percentage points) is less than the difference between 36% and 55% (the current average six-year graduation rate of students at four-year institutions is 64.7%, (Shapiro et al., 2017, Figure 8, p.
+To be consistent, researchers should also cite the 32% graduation rate of open admission four-year public institutions and claim that the courses these students take first are barriers to be reformed.
+The current average six-year graduation rate of students at four-year institutions is 64.7%, (Shapiro et al., 2017, Figure 8, p.
 14).
-Since four-year enrollments are almost twice as high (13.3 million compared to 7.2 million for two-year colleges), the low four-year graduation rates of open admissions colleges, which comprise nearly a third of all four-year institutions, could be considered more of a problem than low remedial completion rates.
-When taken in the context of higher education completion rates, remedial graduation rates are indeed too low, but they are in line with what is to be expected.
-Thus they should not be considered a barrier.
+Since four-year enrollments are almost twice as high (13.3 million compared to 7.2 million for two-year colleges), the low four-year graduation rates of open admissions colleges, which comprise well over a quarter of all four-year institutions, could be considered more of a problem than low remedial completion rates.

 Less well-known than these figures on remediation and noncompletion is Adelman’s finding that college remediation ceases to predict graduation, once a measure of secondary school academic performance and preparation is added to the model (1999, p.
 75).
 This implies that poor high school preparation, rather than taking remedial coursework, is what reduces students’ chances of graduating from college. (p.
 889)